zahifarah/yelpcamp/README.md

 - Visitors can create an account.
 - Registered users can create, read/view, update and delete their own campground reviews.
 - Users can upload multiple images for each campground they submit.
+- Error handling both on server-side and client-side implemented.

 ### Homepage